pchiorean/Indentz/docs/README.md

 Resets **Align To** to default (**Align to Selection**).

 #### **`AlignTo...`**
-Use the numeric keypad to instantly align the selected object to the **Align To** selection.
+Use the numeric keypad to instantly align the selected object to the **Align To** selection, with a single keystroke.

 <details><summary><strong>Shortcuts</strong></summary>